 Threats To Independence

-Panic alarms designed for elderly people have been created so that they are simple to use and comfortable to wear.
+Alarms for the elderly living alone are designed so that they are simple to use and comfortable to wear.
 They can be worn around the wrist much like a watch or bracelet or around the neck just like a pendant.
 All the wearer needs to do is press the button and multiple contacts can be alerted simultaneously so that help can be on the way in minutes.
 Alternatively, there are two way systems that allow the individual wearing the device to speak to the responder and to hear their responses in return, so they can explain the nature of their emergency and be sure of getting the best kind of help more rapidly.
 There are even fall detectors that don’t need to be manually triggered.
 The device itself senses if the wearer trips or falls and alerts the contacts immediately so that they can be on the scene to assist without the wearer having to do a thing.

 ALARMS FOR THE ELDERLY LIVING ALONE

 If your loved one is keen to stay independent in their old age, it’s natural to have reservations.
 But with an alarm for the elderly living alone, it’s possible to have greater peace of mind, knowing that they can get the help they need without any difficulty and remain in their own much-loved home for as long as they can.